 • Seek professional advice on making your senior years the good years.
 Go to such organizations as the AARP or peer groups of seniors looking out for each other.

-Want to discuss this or another topic?
+Want to discuss this or another topic with a professional?
 Contact us at firstname.lastname@example.org.

 An unguarded sneeze or cough is like a horse that has already left the barn.
 Coughing into your hands is a no-go and a Kleenex is preferable to a handkerchief to catch germs.
 But what if you don't have a Kleenex?
 The CDC says if you don't have a tissue, cough or sneeze into your upper sleeve as shown in the picture to the left.
 If you are sitting near an offender, try to change seats, or turn away.
 First chance you have, wash your hands vigorously as soon as possible and for at least 20 seconds.
 If you are still worried, wear a tightly woven scarf to protect your mouth and nose.
 If it's attractive no one will know if you are just chic or smart, or both.
 God bless you!